AnjanaJohnypj/Helmet-Detection-System/README.md

 The steps includes:

-Data Acquisition.
+1.Data Acquisition.
-Data Preparation according to the yolo.
+2.Data Preparation according to the yolo.
-Load Dataset.
+3.Load Dataset.
-Train the dataset.
+4.Train the dataset.
-Obtain the model weights.
+5.Obtain the model weights.
-Test the model.
+6.Test the model.